SVI-UnrealEngine/FlockSystem/index.md

 ---

-# Teleport Portal System For Unreal Engine
+# Customizable Flock System

-**It is a package written entirely in Blueprint as a component base containing modular and ready-made parts and used as a plug-in on Unreal Engine**
+**It is a specified VFX pack written with Blueprint and Niagara VFX for Unreal Engine**

 ![](/static/skyview-gray.png)